 Biopsy and Diagnosis

 Often, the first sign of melanoma is a change in the size, shape, color, or feel of an existing mole.
-Most melanomas have a black or blue-black area.
-Melanoma also may appear as a new mole.
-It may be black, abnormal or “ugly looking.”
+Other times, melanoma appears as a new spot on the skin.
+It may be black, abnormal or "ugly looking."
 If you have a question or concern about something on your skin, see your doctor.

 Thinking of "ABCDE" can help you remember what to watch for: